webscreens/site-initiated-mirroring/explainer.md

 A secondary display is primarily a device on the local network connected wirelessly through technologies such as Chromecast or AirPlay, but may also be physically connected, such as through HDMI.
-Devices outside the LAN (i.e. in a WAN) are outside the scope of this spec.
+Devices outside the LAN (i.e. accessible via the Internet) are outside the scope of this spec.

 There exist two APIs to allow Web sites to share content with a seconary display.
 The [Presentation API](https://w3c.github.io/presentation-api/) allows